Salmomini/OpenMarkdown/TRADEMARK.md

 ## 1. Purpose

-The name **OpenMarkdown** identifies the official OpenMarkdown specification and reference implementation maintained by Leon D.
+The name **OpenMarkdown** identifies the official OpenMarkdown specification, reference implementation, and default visual presentation maintained by Leon D.

 This document exists to prevent confusion in the ecosystem while encouraging open use, experimentation, and extension.